-The company's operation during the year resulted in a net profit of \$80,144 despite the lower than expected sale of raw material overseas since the beginning of the year, coupled with 18% appreciation in the Australian dollar year on year.
-This situation has now been reversed and the company has healthy sales pipe line until the end of 2010.
-Sales of finished goods in the local market were reasonable despite the lack of distribution net work.
-This situation has now been addressed with the appointment of Chr Hansen in November 2009 through the global sales and distribution agreement to sell OTC and related products worldwide.
+The company's operation during the year resulted in a net profit of \$ 1,054 despite the lower than expected sale of raw material.
+Sales of finished goods are no longer undertaken by the Company as it has a global sales and distribution agreement with the Chr Hansen.
 Chr Hansen has been vigorously marketing PCC in various territories but are yet to close a deal at the time of this report.
-Both Chr Hansen and the company are aware that it will take some time to close out international sales due to lack of PCC brand recognition.
+Both Chr Hansen and the company is aware that it will take some time to close out international sales due to lack of brand recognition.
 Chr Hansen is a global leader in the development of natural ingredient solutions for food, pharmaceutical, nutritional and agricultural industries.
-It has 2,150 employees globally with presence in 30 countries and has distributors and agents around the world.
-During 2008/2009 Chr Hansen had sales of approx A\$ 900 million.
+It has 2,230 employees globally with a presence in 30 countries and has distributors and agents around the world.
+During 2010/2011 Chr Hansen had sales of approximately A\$ 770 million.

-Operational expenditure declined by a further 32% compared to previous year - which in itself was a decline of 63 % compared to the year before - due to a continued reduction in administrative and corporate expenditure, predominantly in the areas of occupancy cost, consultants fees, legal expenses and staff costs.
+Operational expenditure was in line with previous year - which itself was a decline of 63 % compared to the year before - due to a continued reduction in administrative and corporate expenditure, predominantly in the areas of occupancy cost, consultants fees, legal expenses and staff costs.
+The Cost of Goods Sold(denominated in Euros) increased due to a price increase as well from the margin compression from the significant appreciation the Australian dollar against the US\$.
+This has resulted in a lower gross margin and the operating profit.